MarkSherstan/Drone/Main-Board/Notes.md

 - Name the nets (set up design rules for routing)
 - Bright LEDs?
 - IMU orientation? - Silkscreen
+- Fix the one TX / D1 connection

 Power routing on bottom?????